MoLingo: Motion-Language Alignment for Text-to-Human Motion Generation: Introduction

 For text conditioning, recent works usually either attach a single text token to the motion latents~\cite{tevet2023human, chen2023executing, zhang2023generating, guo2023momask, pinyoanuntapong2024mmm, pinyoanuntapong2024bamm}, or use that token to modulate the transformer-based diffusion backbone~\cite{meng2024rethinking_marmdm, meng2025absolute}.
 Our experiments show that a single token is not expressive enough.
 Instead, we employ multiple text tokens with cross-attention to the motion latents.
 This results in stronger conditioning.

-Based on these insights, we introduce \method, a masked auto-regressive rectified-flow model that combines semantically aligned latent spaces with multi-token cross-attention. \method\ generates human motion that is both natural and faithful to text instructions, achieving state-of-the-art results in FID, R-Precision, and a user study, including challenging motions such as dancing~\cref{fig:teaser} (please see the video too).
+Based on these insights, we introduce \method, a masked auto-regressive rectified-flow model that combines semantically aligned latent spaces with multi-token cross-attention. \method\ generates human motion that is both natural and faithful to text instructions, achieving state-of-the-art results in FID, R-Precision, and a user study, including challenging motions such as dancing~\cref{fig:teaser}.

-In summary, our \textbf{contributions} are: \begin{itemize}[noitemsep,leftmargin=*,topsep=0em] \item We introduce \textbf{\method}, setting the new state of the art in human motion generation using masked auto-regressive rectified flow on a continuous latent space to produce natural and realistic motions. \item We propose two variants of our model: one with a semantically aligned latent space of text and motion and one with a plain VAE.
+In summary, our \textbf{contributions} are: \begin{itemize}[noitemsep,leftmargin=*,topsep=0em] \item We introduce \textbf{\method}, setting the new state-of-the-art in human motion generation using masked auto-regressive rectified flow on a continuous latent space to produce natural and realistic motions. \item We propose two variants of our model: one with a semantically aligned latent space of text and motion and one with a plain VAE.
 We show that alignment helps the model to faithfully follow the text instruction. \item Instead of conditioning on text based on a single token (common), we find that multiple tokens and cross-attention with motion latents yields significant improvement. \end{itemize} We will make our code and models publicly available for further research and downstream usage.